ZanClifton/intermediate-python-projects/14-kanye-quotes/README.md

 Press Kanye's face for a new one!

 To utilise this app, you will need to install the Tkinter module.
+You will also need the Requests module.
 You can do this in the command line interface.

 **For Tkinter:**